 - 1. Written statement from the parent or doctor stating the reason for the absence

 - 2. The date of absence(s)

 - 3. The parent's signature

-Parents of students in grades K-9 may submit up to five (5) parent written excuses per semester, and may be required to submit an excuse for late check-ins and early checkouts.
-After five
+Parents of students in grades K-9 may submit up to five (5) parent written excuses per semester, and may be required to submit an excuse for late check-ins and early check-outs.